xmartlabs/xmartlabs.github.io/_posts/2021-05-11-compose-themes.md

 # Conclusion
 I don't have to convince you about the importance of having a good UX/UI in an app, most of the time we use top-tier apps that provide a world-class experience and we end up expecting this UI/UX quality everywhere.

-Compose is coming to transform the way we build Android apps, it's a whole new approach that drastically simplifies and accelerates UI development on Android.
+Compose is coming to transform the way we build Android apps, it's a whole new approach that drastically simplifies and accelerates UI development.

 Theming the application using Material Theme helps when it comes to encapsulating and reutilizing styles and assets.
-There is nothing worse than having a huge app that is a mess regarding theme and assets management and configuration.
+There is nothing worse than having a huge app that is a mess regarding the theme, assets management, and configuration.

 This blog post presents concepts and ideas to leverage compose, app theming, and Material.
 If your app still needs more customization, you'll be able to extend Material capabilities to derive full benefit from them.
-The benefits are clear, we end up having a clean code base, drastically reducing style (redundant) configuration code, and having full control over the whole app style from a single source of truth, the application-wide theming.
+The benefits are clear, we end up having a clean code base, drastically reducing redundant style configuration code, and having full control over the whole app style from a single source of truth, the application-wide theming.

 [`AppShapes`]: https://github.com/xmartlabs/gong/blob/b0b617e56403c1f499704111acad89093aa3c9d6/app/src/main/java/com/xmartlabs/gong/ui/theme/AppShapes.kt